 Children’s System of Care (CSOC) provides services to children with severe emotional and behavioral problems.
-Services include: psychiatric evaluations; medication services; individual, group, and family therapy; crisis; case management/rehabilitation services; and full service partnerships through the Mental Health Services Act.
+Services include: therapeutic evaluations; individual, and family therapy; case management/rehabilitation services; full service partnerships through the Mental Health Services Act; crisis services and coordination for psychiatric and medication services.
 Staff members work collaboratively with schools and other agencies throughout Siskiyou County to promote family unity and strengthen community support systems.

-Our Wraparound Program is a family centered, individualized, community based, strength focused, needs driven collaborative approach to mental health treatment.
-A team of professional Behavioral Health clinicians and specialists work together with probation officers, Children’s Protective Services, and other community members to ensure the family reaches their goals.
-Wraparound services are provided through our contracted provider, Northern Valley Catholic Social Services.
+Our CSOC staff provide a family centered, individualized, community based, strength focused, needs driven collaborative approach to mental health treatment.
+A team of professional Behavioral Health clinicians and specialists work together with local schools, probation officers, Children’s Protective Services, and other community members to ensure the family reaches their goals.

 Medi-Cal Services for Early and Periodic Screening, Diagnosis and Treatment (EPSDT)